Contents

 2. App-type allow/blocklists

-7. Terminology updates – allowlist for whitelist, blocklist for blacklist (but in a way that doesn't break APIs, we don't need more of those)
+7. Terminology updates – allowlist for whitelist, blocklist for blacklist (but in a way that doesn't break APIs, we don't need more of those) - These are showing up over time.

 8. More dedicated default APIs (like SMS recently – launcher, phone, browser, etc, etc).
-Preferred intent works for tested use cases but it could be improved.
+Preferred intent works for tested use cases, but it could be improved.

 9. Provisioning app caching for enrolment (DPC extras)